manifoldfinance/kb/docs/Block-Construction/index.md

 Given the broad extraterritorial effect, if CommodityStream were to receive written requests from law enforcement and government agencies to block access to network nodes, RPC gateways, or content through the _SecureRpc Gateway_ or to block access to network nodes, domains or content, CommodityStream would pursue its legal remedies before complying with such a request.
 We also commit to documenting any government request to block access in our semi-annual transparency report, unless legally prohibited from doing so.

+## Does CommodityStream utilize any sort of 'blacklist'/'denylist'?

+We utilize an AS/IP address denylist, which you can see in the [Appendix](#Appendix)

 ## Warrant Canary

 See [https://securerpc.com/.well-known/canary.json](https://securerpc.com/.well-known/canary.json)

 ## Networking and Peering Requirements